 Does the price of tuition include the price of the housing?
 Will this include meals?

 The price of tuition does NOT include housing or meals.
-Housing rates for 2012 are $23 per person per night for a double room in the regular summer session dormitory or in the Tibet House.
+Housing rates for 2014 are $25 per person per night for a double room in the summer session dorms.

 How can I find out further information about purchasing insurance for the summer session?